alanh-pyxical/go-sd-jwt-vc/README.md

 ### To be fair about it:

 * Battle-tested — it has been used in production, has a playground at sdjwt.org, and has real-world adoption.
 Yours is new.
 * Structured SD-JWTs — nested/recursive selective disclosure.
-Yours currently handles flat claim maps only.
 * NewFromComponents — lets you construct an SdJwt from already-split parts, useful when the transport layer has already parsed the token.
-A useful low-level escape hatch yours doesn't have yet.
+A useful low-level escape hatch.
 * Salt injection — the salt *string parameter on NewFromObject lets callers supply their own salt Go Packages, which is useful for deterministic test vectors.
-Yours always generates a random salt.

-### Where yours is ahead
+### Where this project is ahead

 * The VC profile — vct, cnf, schema integrity, the full issuer JWT construction.
-This is the gap that matters for your mortgage PoC and for the OID4VCI/OID4VP suite.
+This is the gap that matters for the OID4VCI/OID4VP suite.
 * Role separation — having distinct Issuer, Holder, and Verifier types makes the library self-documenting for implementors building wallet or relying-party services.
 * KeyResolver with JWKS caching — production-ready key resolution against live issuers.
 * Integration seam — the Signer / CredentialValidator / Presenter interfaces are designed to snap into go-oid4vci and go-oid4vp.
-MichaelFraser99 has no equivalent.
 * VerificationError{Stage} — machine-readable failure stages for audit logging.

 The nested structured SD-JWT support is the main functional gap.
 Worth adding a WithStructuredClaims option to Issuer.Issue that recurses into nested maps and makes sub-objects selectively disclosable.
 That closes the last real feature gap between the two.